ethereum/EIPs/EIPS/eip-draft_app_keys.md

 Where:

 `EIP#` is the EIP number that will be assigned to this EIP and we harden it.
 We use a different path than 44' since it's not bip44 compliant.
-At this point, I'm not sure if there is a list of alternative standards to BIP44 codes, following the purpose code spec of [BIP43(https://github.com/bitcoin/bips/blob/master/bip-0043.mediawiki)
+At this point, I'm not sure if there is a list of BIP43 codes of standards following the `purpose` field specification of [BIP43](https://github.com/bitcoin/bips/blob/master/bip-0043.mediawiki).

 `persona path` allows to use applications with different and isolated personas (or in other words accounts) that are tracable by the application.
 They will still be fully restorable from the same mnemonic.